Information

 To engage Ray Skjelbred as a piano soloist,

-or his Quartet (Katie Cavera, Clint Baker and Hal Smith)
+or his Quartet (Katie Cavera, Clint Baker and Jeff Hamilton)

 or his band "Ray Skjelbred and his Cubs"

-(Katie, Clint, Hal plus the great Kim Cusack on clarinet),
+(Katie, Clint, Jeff plus the great Kim Cusack on clarinet),

 (Steve Wright, Dave Brown, Mike Daugherty)